AutoxingTech/axbot_restbook/docs/reference/overlays.md

 }
 ```

-**Virtual Regions** are stronger than virtual walls in that if the robot accidentally gets inside the region, it will not be able to move in any direction.
+**Virtual regions** are more restrictive than virtual walls; if the robot accidentally enters a virtual region, it will be unable to move in any direction.

 ![](./virtual_region.png)